Good Morning Britain: 2016–2017

 On 22 March 2016, the show was extended to 10:30 am to cover the breaking news of the Brussels bombings, meaning that sister show Lorraine and The Jeremy Kyle Show were cancelled.
-The following day, Reid presented coverage of the aftermath live from Brussels, whilst Morgan and Hawkins presented from the studio.
+The following day, Reid presented coverage of the aftermath live from Brussels, while Morgan and Hawkins presented from the studio.

 On 25 March 2016, a fire occurred in an ITV production office, causing the presenters and crew to evacuate shortly before the programme went on air.
 A standby tape was played as a substitute for the first 30 minutes of the programme and Dinner Date was then shown for the remainder of Good Morning Britains airtime.

 On 24 June 2016, the show was extended to 9:25 am to cover the result of the United Kingdom European Union membership referendum.

 On 22 July 2016, a second royal special was broadcast live from Buckingham Palace with Garraway and Singh.
 Laura Tobin presented the weather live from the Palace Gardens.

 On 9 November, the show was extended to 9:25 am again to cover the results of the 2016 United States presidential election, with Reid and Morgan live in New York City, Singh in Washington, D.C., and Hawkins in the studio.

 On 26 January 2017, newsreader and relief presenter Ranvir Singh was announced as the programme's new Political Editor.

 On 20 March 2017, a new look was launched featuring an updated logo, music and graphics.